Expand description

 - observability

-- Initialization of error reporting and distributed tracing.
+- Initialization of Sentry error reporting.

 - rate_